 - Support local medical systems.
 Healthcare providers may not be appropriately equipped to deal with the burden that coronavirus places on them, especially during the flu season.
 Funding to hire extra staff and fill in other gaps can keep existing systems from being overwhelmed.

 Social distancing refers to staying away from other people, particularly in large groups.
 In the United States and around the world, conferences and concerts are being cancelled or postponed, companies are encouraging workers to work remotely, schools are closing, and individuals are being asked to self-quarantine or simply choosing to stay home.
 These behaviors can slow the spread of the virus, reducing the burden on the healthcare system and buying time to test, treat, and vaccinate against coronavirus.
 Social distancing works, but it comes at a cost.

 Office workers and students who need to stay home require access to reliable devices and internet.
 Parents may be forced to miss work to watch their children who can't attend school.
 Hourly workers miss out on income if they are forced to stay home.
 Missing income makes it even harder for people already living paycheck to paycheck to afford medical care, housing, and supplies that could keep them healthy.
 Small business that choose to close or face declining patronage may not be able to afford to reopen.
-According to FEMA, 90% of smaller companies fail within a year unless they can resume operations within five days of closing after a disaster.

 - Help small businesses, especially those owned by members of marginalized communities.
 Remember that Asian- and Chinese-owned businesses are being stigmatized.
 Consider supporting local businesses through patronage, technical and logistics support, and loans.